News

 I asked ChatGPT about the best project management tools for small teams.
 It gave me a thoughtful answer, mentioned three specific brands, and explained why each one worked well.
 I never opened Google.

 SEO has been the backbone of online visibility for two decades!
-But there's a new player now — GEO.
+But there's a new player now — GEO (Generative Engine Optimization).
 And if you're not paying attention to both, you're leaving money on the table.

 Today, you'll learn what separates SEO from GEO, why your business needs both, and how to adapt before your competitors do.